 Sharpie art pens are a great way to add color to your journal without spending a ton of money on pens.
 Adding color to a bullet journal helps with organization and adds personal flair, so having at least one or two sets of colored pens on hand is best when you’re setting up a bullet journal.

-- Bleed-free ink won’t bleed through paper
+- Ink won't bleed through paper and is acid-free and archival-quality

 If you want to do a dark or blackout-themed bullet journal, these “moonlight” variety of Gelly Roll gel pens from Sakura are perfect for adding vibrant color to black or dark-colored journal pages.